- Print this page

 Use of cracked eggs

-Processing of dirty eggs
+Sale & processing of dirty eggs

 Dirty eggs must not be sold for human consumption.

-Dirty eggs must be:
+Dirty eggs must be either:

 - dry cleaned so that visible faeces, soil or other matter is removed from the shell